FadyMohareb/cramer/README.md

 ## How to install Genoverse 2.0

 This section provides detailed instructions on how to install and execute the program, so it can to be accessed from any browser.
+This can be done using:
+1. Pre-built Docker image download
+2. Built a new Docker image using the latest version available on Git
+3. Manual installation

 ### **Dependencies**